The developmental dynamics of terrorist organizations: Acknowledgments

-{\bf Acknowledgments} The authors thanks L.-E. Cederman, K.~Drakos, B.~Karrer, J.~McNerney, J.~H.~Miller, M.~E.~J.~Newman, A.~Ruggeri, D.~Sornette, C.~R.~Shalizi, and M.~Young for helpful conversations.
-This work was supported in part by the Santa Fe Institute, the Economic and Social Research Council (RES-062-23-0259), and the Research Council of Norway (180441/V10).\\
+The authors thank Lars-Erik Cederman, Konstantinos Drakos, Brian Karrer, James McNerney, John Miller, Mark Newman, Andrea Ruggeri, Didier Sornette, Cosma Shalizi, Brian Tivnan, Valerie Wilson and Maxwell Young for helpful conversations.
+This work was supported in part by the Santa Fe Institute, the Economic and Social Research Council (RES-062-23-0259), and the Research Council of Norway (180441/V10).